 Days after the announcement of a lockdown, it became evident that action plans and centralized power alone would not be enough to ensure social protection for all Filipinos.
 For civil society groups, it was a call to take a more active role in addressing the pandemic.

 Without intending to romanticize the concept of resilience, Filipinos have always been known to pull through environmental hazards and humanitarian crises that regularly plague the country.
 This pandemic is no exception.
 To help mitigate the impact, decentralized arrangements between corporations and workers have been made.
 Some are providing continuous payment and are moving to flexible work schemes, while others are directly offering cash assistance to employees.
-Less optimal short-terms fixes, which provide immediate relief but are not certain to benefit workers in the long run, range from releasing the workers’ 13th month pay to utilization of leave credits during the period of quarantine.
+Less optimal short-term fixes, which provide immediate relief but are not certain to benefit workers in the long run, range from releasing workers’ thirteenth-month pay to utilization of leave credits during the period of quarantine.